 Indian mythology is complex.
-One reason is that in ancient texts, various gods intermingle and call themselves the greatest, one by one.
-The eminent scholar Max Müller (1823-1900) coined the word henotheism that signals that if the god in question is a funnel into the one divine sea of godhood, each may have a right to call himself the greatest.
-But "Many later authors prefer the term monolatrywhich is the worship of one god, whether or not the existence of other deities is posited."
+The Sanskrit scholar Max Müller (1823-1900) coined the word henotheism that signals that if a god is a funnel into the One, each may call himself the greatest.
+However, "Many later authors prefer the term monolatry – which is the worship of one god, whether or not the existence of other deities is posited."
 [EB, "monotheism"].

 That takes us to the avatar lore.

-Vishnus are also interpreted symbolically.
+Vishnus (Vishnu-avatars) are also interpreted symbolically.
 There is internal evidence in many Hindu scriptures that such practice has been wide-spread.
-For example, the very old and long book Yoga Vasistha [Su; Yv] presents the Indian epic Ramayana [Karb; Ra] as the outer coat of an inner quest.
-"Creation is what one sees and is aware of, and this is within oneself," says Vasistha.
+For example, the Yoga Vasistha presents the Indian epic Ramayana as the outer coat of an inner quest.
 Like Krishna, Rama is thought of as a whole, complete incarnation of Vishnu.

 Yoga Vasistha is presented as a discourse of the sage Vasistha to Rama at a young age.
-It is the longest Sanskrit text after Mahabharata and Ramayana, and an important text of Yoga and Advaita Vedanta [monism].
+It is the longest Sanskrit text after Mahabharata and Ramayana.
 From the work:

 Sarasvati: "O dear lady, you have worshipped me for a long time with intense devoltion; therefore, I grant you the boon sought by you."

 Not all avatars are of Vishnu.
 In the Mahabharata, these characters are considered avatars among others: Krishna, Arjuna, Draupadi (woman), Drona, and Vyasa.